sic1203/Si-TellingStory-Portfolio/README.md

   * Dark green to light: Countries' ratio smaller than 60% ratio from 1996 to 2016.
   The reason why I chose 60% is that **one of the Euro convergence criteria was that government debt-to-GDP be below 60%**(reference).
 And red usually represents negative and green represents positive.
 I don't want to my audience feel confused about the number, but also have more insights about the shifts and changes.

 *Reference: "Progress towards convergence - November 1995 (report prepared in accordance with article 7 of the EMI statute)" (PDF).
 European Monetary Institute (EMI).
 November 1995.
-Retrieved 22 November 2012.*
+Retrieved 22 November 2012.* .

+# Week 3
+First wireframe created by Mockup:
+![Image of First Wireframe] . (https://photos.app.goo.gl/HGaUez8VxoWcSruy8)